confluentinc/cp-demo/docs/index.rst

         ./scripts/start.sh

-   - On subsequent runs, if you do not delete the generated certificates and the locally built |kconnect| image, you can set ``FAST=true`` and the startup will complete in a shorter amount of time.
+   - On subsequent runs, if you do not delete the generated certificates and the locally built |kconnect| image, they will be reused.
+To force them to be regenerated, you can set ``CLEAN=true``.

      .. sourcecode:: bash

-        FAST=true ./scripts/start.sh
+        CLEAN=true ./scripts/start.sh

 #.
 Using a web browser, view the |c3| GUI at http://localhost:9021.
 For this tutorial, log in as ``superUser`` and password ``superUser``, which has super user access to the cluster.
 You may also log in as :devx-cp-demo:`other users|scripts//security/ldap_users` to learn how each user's view changes depending on their permissions.